Kourtney Kardashian Allegedly Bans Scott Disick From Big Family Vacation: Are They Over Again?

 — HollywoodLife (@HollywoodLife) January 20, 2017

-Now a source is sharing that Scott Disick has been disinvited by Kourtney Kardashian.
-This is allegedly for the way she was him acting at Sundance lately and the fact that he was seen flirting with another woman.
+Now, a source is sharing that Scott Disick has been uninvited by Kourtney Kardashian.
+This is allegedly for the way he was him acting at Sundance lately and the fact that he was seen flirting with another woman.
 It has taken Kourtney a lot to trust Scott again and he may have just messed that up.

 The source went on to share about the trip to Costa Rica saying, “They are all excited about the trip.
 It will be relaxing for them, but also adventurous with activities like rain forest zip-lining planned.
 They will be filming for the show the whole time.”

 It will obviously be noticeable that Scott Disick isn’t there when it airs on Keeping Up With the Kardashians.

 Scott Disick shows off bulge as Kourtney Kardashian wants another try https://t.co/dBaDymlcmA @DailyMailCeleb